-Development of the Tracer Gas Method for Large Bore Natural Gas Engines—Part I: Method Validation
+Development of the Tracer Gas Method for Large Bore Natural Gas Engines—Part II: Measurement of Scavenging Parameters

-Contributed by the Internal Combustion Engine Division of THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS for publication in the ASME JOURNAL OF ENGINEERING FOR GAS TURBINES AND POWER.
-Manuscript received by ICE Division, July 2000; final revision received by the ASME Headquarters August 20001.
+Contributed by the Internal Combustion Engine Division of the THE AMERICAN SOCIETY OF MECHANICAL ENGINEERS for publication in the ASME JOURNAL OF ENGINEERING FOR GAS TURBINES AND POWER.
+Manuscript received by the ICE Division, July 2000; final revision received by the ASME Headquarters, August.
+2001.
 Editor: D. N. Assanis.

 - Views Icon Views

 - Share Icon Share